scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         undo info).

 -   2-Dec-2002
-    -   If the fontview were only one line high FontForge would not scroll to the selected character properly.
+    -   If the fontview were only one line high websharpstudios would not scroll to the selected character properly.
     -   Adobe has released a new version of their glyph naming conventions.
 In particular they provide names for code points